ibm-cloud-architecture/tabular-terraform/README.md

 1. Copy sample files from provided json, ods, xlsx, or yaml folder to your data folder.

-2. Customize sample files according to your design.
+2. Customize sample files with the infrastructure to be provisioned.

 3. To display command options:  bin/terraformer -h